Passenger jet that struck object at JFK last week could have crashed, sources say

 The pilots took quick action to stabilize the passenger jet, which was headed to Los Angeles, after it scraped the left wingtip on the runway and struck a runway distance marker, tearing a gash in the wing.

-"Suddenly, the plane is out of control, people are screaming — the guy sitting next to me has fear in his eyes, we were out of control," Jeff Tahler, a passenger on American Airlines Flight 300, said.
+"Suddenly, the plane's out of control, people are screaming — the guy turned next to me, had like fear in his eyes, and we were out of control," Jeff Tahler, a passenger on American Airlines Flight 300, said.

 The airline said the plane with 102 passengers and eight crew members aboard took off at 8:40 p.m. and “struck an object upon departure" and landed safely at Kennedy Airport at 9:08 p.m., and taxied to the gate.